anishjoni/predict_my_run/README.md

 It is a dashboard showcasing temporal and performance metrics on different sports activities captured using Strava.

 # Motivation:
-I wanted to have control over the data I am working with and built a data analytics project showcasing different aspects of a data project ranging from data sourcing, data pipelines, clearning, analysis, ML and deployment.
-It is meant to be an iterative process that evolves over time.
+I wanted to have control over the data I am working with so I built a data analytics project showcasing different aspects of a data project starting from data sourcing to building and deploying ML models.
+This is meant to be an iterative process that evolves over time.
 Below is a rough scope and roadmap for the project:
 - **Data Access:** Access activities data using `Strava API`.
 - **Database Design:** Develop Database schema on `Azure SQL`/`MySQL` to store and utilize pulled activies data for analysis.